Showing posts with label Racism. Show all posts

 Dispatch #412: Some Thoughts on Racism

-Recently, an online controversy erupted when Conservatives angrily rejected the idea that Black folks can't be racist.
-As I see it, their problem stems from the continued refusal of those on the Right to acknowledge systemic racism.
+Recently, an online controversy erupted when right-wingers angrily rejected the notion that Black folks can't be racist.
+As I see it, their problem stems from a continued refusal to acknowledge systemic racism.

 Look, Black folks can exhibit racial prejudice against white folks, but while such behavior is bigotry, it isn't racism, for the simple fact that racism = prejudice + power.